 Legal Yogi can help you find the right divorce attorney for your needs.
 Our widespread network of professionals extends throughout the country.
 Simply fill out the contact form on our website or call toll-free -800-397-1755 to speak with an expert.
 They’ll assess your needs and refer you to the most appropriate divorce attorneys in your area.

-Our free consultation service will provide up to four (4) free question and answer sessions with local family law and divorce attorneys.
+Our free consultation service will provide up to four (4) free question-and-answer sessions with local family law and divorce attorneys.
 We do this so you can educate yourself prior to hiring anyone.
-There is never an obligation to hire the attorney during your free consultation.
+There is never an obligation to hire an attorney during your free consultation.